devoncarew/simple_lint_rules/wiki/Testing-Dart2js.md

+# Testing Dart2js

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 # Testing the dart2js Compiler

 Testing dart2js is complicated.
 There are a lot of configurations that are tested on the build bots.
 In this document we describe the build bots, and what they test.
 We also recommend a minimum set of tests that will increase your chances of submitting without a hitch.